Lebanese Australians: 19th-century migration

-From 1920, people from Lebanon (and Syria) were granted access to Australian citizenship as the Nationality Act 1920 removed the racial disqualification from the naturalisation laws.

-By 1947, there were 2,000 Lebanese-born in Australia, almost all Christian.

-After the 1948 Arab–Israeli War, the Southern Lebanon border—which had been part of Southern Lebanon with connections and ties to Palestine before the imposition of the 1920s border by the French—became a conflict zone affected by poverty, leading to the emigration of South Lebanese inhabitants to different places, including Australia.

 Second wave of migration

-The Lebanese-born population numbered 5,000 in 1971.
+The Lebanese-born population numbered 24,000 in 1971.
 Following the outbreak of the Lebanese Civil War in 1975–1990, this wave of migrants were often poor and for the first time, over half of them were Muslim.
 This influx of new migrants changed the character of the established Lebanese community in Australia significantly, especially in Sydney where 70% of the Lebanese-born population were concentrated.

 Christian Maronite and Orthodox Lebanese Christians that settled in Australia over the last two centuries were able to gain some influence within Australian politics.
 In late 1975, unrest in Lebanon caused a group of influential Maronite Australians to approach Australian Prime Minister Malcolm Fraser and his immigration minister, Michael MacKellar regarding the resettling of Lebanese civilians with their Australian relatives.
 Immediate access to Australia could not be granted under normal immigration categories, thus the Lebanese people were categorised as refugees.
 This was not in the traditional sense as the Lebanese people were not fleeing from persecution but escaping from internal conflict between Muslim and Christian groups.
 This action was known as the "Lebanon Concession".

 Between 1975–1990, more than 30,000 civil war refugees arrived in Australia.
 Most immigrants were Muslim Lebanese from deprived rural areas who learned of Australia's Lebanon Concession and decided to seek a better life.
 They were Muslims from northern Lebanon as Christian and Muslim Lebanese were unwilling to leave the capital city, Beirut.
 Immigrants of the Lebanese Concession primarily settled in south-west Sydney; Sunnis in Lakemba and Shias in Arncliffe.